SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 South Florida Stats and Trends

-- Thus far this year South Florida has two wins against the spread.
+- South Florida has two wins against the spread in four games this season.

-- The Bulls have always covered the spread this year when underdogs by 20.5 points or more.
+- This season, the Bulls have won ATS in each of their two games as an underdog of 21 points or more.

-- South Florida's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).
+- South Florida has hit the over in 75% of its opportunities this season (three times in four games with a set point total).

 - South Florida is 1-1 against the spread and 1-1 overall when the team puts up more than 23.0 points.

-- The Bulls have six giveaways this season, while the Mustangs have eight takeaways .
+- The Bulls have turned the ball over six times, two fewer times than the Mustangs have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.